Division of Fadden

-The Division of Fadden is an Australian Electoral Division in Queensland.
+The Division of Fadden is an Australian Electoral Division in Queensland, covering most of the northern Gold Coast, including Coomera, Labrador, Ormeau, Pimpama and Runaway Bay.
+The current MP is Cameron Caldwell of the Liberal Party.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 History

 The division was created in 1977 and is named after Sir Arthur Fadden, Prime Minister of Australia in 1941.
 When it was created it included a large area south of Brisbane, from the far south of the city to the Gold Coast hinterland, and was a marginal seat that changed hands between the Liberal Party and Australian Labor Party.
 A 1984 redistribution pushed it further into Brisbane, and it remained a marginal Liberal seat for most of the 1980s.
 A 1996 redistribution pushed it into the Gold Coast, and since then it has been a comfortably safe Liberal seat.

 By 2004, it had moved almost clear of its original boundaries to become an exclusively Gold Coast seat.
-It now includes most of the northern Gold Coast, including Coomera, Labrador, Ormeau, Pimpama and Runaway Bay.